 In appropriate circumstances, faculty, staff, and students will receive information sent directly to them via Everbridge Mass Notification, e-mail, or communication from coworkers, supervisors, or Emergency Management Team members.
+In other cases, emergency notifications will be communicated through fire alarms, the voice mail system, bulletins posted on building exits or entrances, electronic sign boards, a public address system (blow horns), etc.

 - Everbridge Mass Notification: The Everbridge Mass Notification emergency communication system allows Fuller to send messages directly to community members through e-mail, mobile phone, office phone, home telephone, and SMS/text message.
 Students provide this information through the "Personal Information" section of Fuller's student information system, which feeds into Banner.
 Employees provide this information through ADP Employee Self Service.
-Everbridge Mass Notification is only used for testing and emergency communications, and is not used for faculty, staff or student outreach marketing.
-Specific instructions for updating personal contact information for Everbridge Mass Notification are available here. - Emergency Information Web page: Fuller's emergency information webpage functions as an informational blog for Fuller during emergencies.
+Therefore, it is important that personal contact information be up-to-date, and updated when no longer current.
+Specific instructions for updating personal contact information for Everbridge Mass Notification are available here.
+Everbridge Mass Notification is only used for testing and emergency communications, and is not used for faculty, staff, or student outreach marketing. - Emergency Information Web page: Fuller's emergency information webpage functions as an informational blog for Fuller during emergencies.
 Emergency Management Team posts information and decisions affecting Fuller's community on this site in real time.

-Upon confirmation that a significant emergency or dangerous situation exists, Fuller will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of the regional campus director, Chief of Campus Safety, or the Emergency Management Team, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+Upon confirmation that a significant emergency or dangerous situation exists, Fuller will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of the Director of Fuller Texas, Chief of Campus Safety, or the Emergency Management Team, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.